 On single and double yellow lines, exemptions for vehicles displaying a blue badge will allow parking for up to three hours except where there is a ban on loading and unloading provided the badge is valid, properly displayed as above accompanied by the clock and the vehicle has been used or is about to be used by the holder of the badge.
-Badge holders are required to park with due consideration for other road users and if a vehicle causes an obstruction the CEO may disregard the exemptions offered by the blue badge and issue a PCN, also the police may take action under separate regulations.
+Badge holders are required to park with due consideration for other road users and if a vehicle causes an obstruction the CEO may disregard the exemptions offered by the blue badge and issue a PCN, the police may also take action under separate regulations.

-Blue badge holders may park in any limited waiting on-street free of charge and in excess of the limited time, providing the badge is displayed correctly, as detailed above, unless there is signage explaining the contrary.
+Blue badge holders may park in any limited waiting on-street and pay and display car parks off street free of charge and in excess of the limited time, providing the badge is displayed correctly, as detailed above, unless there is signage explaining the contrary.
 Care must be made to check for any restrictions/signage when parking the vehicle.